BaumSebastian/DaRUS-Dataset-Interaction/README.md

 ds.download(path, files=files)
 ```

-**Note:** DaRUS converts tabular data like .csv files into .tab format.
-This package downloads the original file format (e.g., .csv) when available.
+**Note:** DaRUS converts tabular data like .csv files into .tab format when uploaded.
+This package downloads the original file format (like .csv) when available.
+As metadata.tab is the displayed file by darus, this file still needs to be added as `--files` and not metadata.csv.

 ### Private Datasets